Charles Macklin: Legal problems

 Macklin lived a tempestuous life, often involved in lawsuits, sometimes acting as his own lawyer.
 In 1735 he quarrelled with a fellow actor named Thomas Hallam, whom he accidentally killed by thrusting his cane through Hallam's eye.
 The pair had argued over a wig whilst performing a new farce, Trick for Trick.
 The incident occurred in the Scene Room of the Theatre Royal, Drury Lane, in front of many witnesses, and Macklin, after the sudden fit of temper, was sorry and arranged for a physician to attend to Hallam.
-Unfortunately, the cane had pierced through Hallam's eye into his brain and he died one day later.
+The cane had pierced through Hallam's eye into his brain and he died one day later.
 Macklin was tried for murder, conducted his own defence and, though not acquitted, escaped with manslaughter.
 The punishment for manslaughter was the branding of a letter 'M' upon the hand, by this period not with a hot but with a cold iron, although there is no evidence that this was actually carried out on Macklin.
 In 1772 he sued the organizers of a riot among the theatregoers who had demanded that he be fired.
-He recovered £600, but graciously chose to accept instead the defendants' purchase of £100 in tickets at three benefits for himself, his daughter and the management.
+He recovered £600, but chose to accept instead the defendants' purchase of £100 in tickets at three benefits for himself, his daughter and the management.